Doctoral Psychology Program FAQ

 We’re here to answer your questions about our PhD program.

 Embarking on your doctoral studies in psychology is a serious decision.
 We’ve provided answers below to the questions we have been most frequently asked by prospective PhD students.

-All materials must be submitted by December 1, 2020.
+All materials for the doctoral psychology program must be submitted by December 1, 2023.

 Unofficial scores should be sent to email@example.com as soon as possible and will be placed within your application for review.
-The official scores should reach us by November 30.
+Your official scores should reach us by December 15, 2023.

 - A minimum GPA of 3.5 is strongly preferred, and quality of undergraduate education, as well as academic awards and honors, will be considered.
 Graduate degrees will also be factored in.